mderrien29/presentation-clean-code/slides.md

 ## What are we going to see :

 - Introduction
-- Les Variables
+- Variables
-- Les Fonctions
+- Functions
-- Les Commentaires
+- Comments

 ## What we probably won't :